-Great for nature scenes.
-Be careful you don't fall into a boring trap of all green grass and foliage, Orange Autumn trees and Violet mountains.
+This is great for nature scenes.
+Be careful you don’t fall into a boring trap of all green grass and foliage, orange Autumn trees and violet mountains.

-Stray a little, reflect Orange Violet into the grass, trees, try shadows of treeswith with a Violet cast shadow, on the Orange/Green grass.
+Stray a little; reflect orange violet into the grass, trees; try shadows of trees with a violet cast shadow, on the orange/green grass.

-This was painted by Betty Dawes a student ,did a great job.
+This pot plant was painted by Betty Dawes – a student who did a great job!

-We now have Tertiary Color Schemes these can be composed of two sets.
-One set Yellow/Green, Red/Orange and Blue/Violet
+We now have Tertiary Color Schemes, which can be composed of two sets.
+One set yellow/green, red/orange and blue/violet.

-Lets take the last set, Yellow/Orange - Red/Violet and Blue/Green.
-Choose Blue/Green to dominate.
-Yellow/Orange, Red/Violet, Bit players (taking on secondary roles).
+Lets take the last set, rellow/orange – red/violet and blue/green.
+Choose blue/green to dominate, with yellow/orange, red/Vviolet, bit players (taking on secondary roles).

-So with Blue/Green we know it will be predominately a cool painting.
-Red/Violet would work in relief from the Green, and possibly, some good contrast.
+So with blue/green, we know it will be predominately a cool painting.
+Red/riolet would work in relief from the green, and possibly, some good contrast.

 Now we come to analogous color schemes.